WebAssembly/flexible-vectors/proposals/flexible-vectors/Overview.md

-# Flexible vectors proposal
+# Flexible vectors

-## Summary

-This proposal adds vector operations with variable length.
+This proposal extends WebAssembly to support vector operations with over 128-bit length.
+This document describes high level overview of the proposal, while there are other documents describing specific changes to WebAssembly this is hoping to make.

+This is an early stage proposal and it is expected to evolve.

-## Motivation
+## Objectives

-* Bridging the gap between various popular SIMD instruction sets.
+* Support widely available hardware with SIMD length beyond 128 bits.
-* Supporting SIMD instruction sets beyond 128 bits.
+* Provide WebAssembly operations to cover various SIMD instruction sets beyond what Wasm SIMD already supports.

 ## Overview

-This proposal strives to add new Wasm instructions and types for vector operations with runtime-defined length.

-Goals:

-* Same Wasm binary to run all platforms.
-* Unambiguous instruction selection.
-* Easy transition from Wasm SIMD instruction set.
+At its core this proposal is implementing length-agnostic versions of instructions in Wasm SIMD.
+Other instructions will be added as proposal progresses.

+Making WebAssembly vector operations length-agnostic would allow them to be executed on top of hardware with very different SIMD implementations.

+In the base variant of the instruction set length of the operation would be unknown at compile time, but fixed at runtime.
+There is a number of possible extensions to this - allowing adjustments to vector length by the program, making extensive use of masks.

+Question to be answered:

+- Setting length at runtime and mask support
+- Performance portability between various hardware platforms
+- Exposing hardware vector length to Wasm (and ultimately JavaScript) code

+The plan is to iteratively implement and evaluate editions of the proposal.